 One of the few times an insurance company may dismiss a passenger’s claim is if they knowingly got into a vehicle with a drunk or impaired driver.
 While you are not considered at-fault for the collision itself, the insurance company may state that you were aware of the injury risks by getting in the car.

-Contact a Campbell Personal Injury Attorney If You Were A Passenger During a Traffic Crash
+Contact a San Jose Personal Injury Attorney If You Were A Passenger During a Traffic Crash